BelkaDev/GoogleTts/README.md

 `{ "sequence" : "alternative", ...}`</br></br>
 Setting up an empty string will ignore the corresponding sequence.

-* Audio files can be stored to a local directory.
+* Audio files can be stored in the directory of your choice.